ros-wg-delib/rl_deliberation/slides/main.md

 \small (a variant using the __state-action value function__ $Q_{\pi}(s, a)$ is known as __Q-learning__.)

-# Classic RL: Tabular Methods
+# RL Methods: Tabular Learning

 RL began with known MDPs + discrete states/actions, so $v_{\pi}(s)$ or $q_{\pi}(s,a)$ are __tables__.